jonmagic/i-got-issues/README.md

 ![buckets](http://cl.ly/image/0j2B0f0I3H2H/Issues.jpg)

-Approximately once a week we have a meeting where we move issues between the buckets, discussing in progress and completed issues, figuring out what issues are up next to work on, and triaging the icebox.
+Approximately once a week we have a meeting where we work together to prioritize what is up next.
+Everyone on the team has ownership in the process and decisions made.

 ![prioritizing](http://cl.ly/image/0e0l3M06452S/prioritize.gif)